mudandstars/r_sql/README.md

 ### What r_sql can do

 1. Parse simple queries (SELECT, INSERT INTO, CREATE TABLE)
-2. Handle the following with a binary engine:
+2. Handle simple reads/writes to binary format:
-    1. Store table meta-data

 ### What r_sql cannot (yet) do